google/syzkaller/docs/linux/reporting_kernel_bugs.md

 A few notes:

 * There should ideally be no delay between reports to `security@kernel.org` and `linux-distros@vs.openwall.org`.
+* When working on the patch together with the `security@kernel.org` members and upstream maintainers, keep the linux-distros aware of the progress.
 * There should ideally be no delay between CVE description publication, distros' updates, upstream commit and notification to `oss-security@lists.openwall.com`.
 All of these should be on the same day, at worst.
 * The moment the issue is made public (e.g. patch is submitted upstream, CVE description published, etc.) it must be reported to `oss-security@lists.openwall.com` right away.